Introduction

 # Start the crawl

-crawl_status = app.async_crawl_url(url="https://books.toscrape.com/")
+crawl_status = app.start_crawl(url="https://books.toscrape.com/")

 # Save results incrementally

-save_incremental_results(app, crawl_status["id"])
+save_incremental_results(app, crawl_status.id)

 Building AI-Powered Web Crawlers with Firecrawl and LangChain Integration